flux-iac/tofu-controller/docs/adr/0003-workspace-blob-caching.md

 1. **BLOB Creation and Storage**
-   * A gRPC function named `CreateWorkspaceBlob` will be invoked by the TF-Controller to compress the Workspace file system into a tar.gz format, which is then retrieved as a byte array.
+   * A gRPC function named `CreateWorkspaceBlob` will be invoked by the TF-Controller to tell tf-runner to compress the Workspace file system into a tar.gz BLOB, which is then retrieved back to the controller.
    * The caching mechanism will be executed right before the Terraform Initialization step, ensuring that the latest and most relevant data is used.
    * Each Workspace Blob will be cached on the TF-Controller's local disk, using the UUID of the Terraform object as the filename,`${uuid}.tar.gz`.
-   * To prevent unauthorized access to the cache entries, and cache collisions, the cache file will be deleted after the finalization process is complete.
+   * To reduce the risk of unauthorized access to the cache entries, and cache collisions, the cache file will be deleted after the finalization process is complete.
 2. **Persistence**
-   * The persistence mechanism used by the Source Controller will be adopted for the TF-Controller's persistence volume.
+   * [The persistence mechanism used by the Source Controller](https://fluxcd.io/flux/installation/configuration/vertical-scaling/#persistent-storage-for-flux-internal-artifacts) will be adopted for the TF-Controller's persistence volume.
 3. **BLOB Encryption**
    * The encryption and decryption of the BLOBs will be tasked to the runner, with the controller solely responsible for storing encrypted BLOBs.
    * Each namespace will require a service account, preferably named "tf-runner".
-   * The token of this service account, which is natively supported by Kubernetes, will serve as the most appropriate encryption key.
+   * The token of this service account, which is natively supported by Kubernetes, will serve as the most appropriate encryption key because it's stored in a Secret, access to which can be controlled by RBAC.
+Storing it in a Secret also allows the key to be rotated.
 4. **Security Measures (Based on STRIDE Analysis)**
    * **Spoofing:** Implement Kubernetes RBAC for access restrictions and use mutual authentication for gRPC communications.
    * **Tampering:** Use checksums for integrity verification and 0600 permissions to write-protect local disk storage.